rse/wordnet-ris/README.md

 for creating a WordNet-RIS (Reduced Information Set) out of the [WordNet-LMF](https://github.com/globalwordnet/schemas) (Lexical Markup Framework) information as provided by the [wordnet-lmf](https://npmjs.com/wordnet-lmf) module.
-The reduced and simplified JSON-based WordNet-RIS data structure just contains all lemmas, their part-of-speech information and their synonyms.
+The WordNet-RIS data structure just contains all lemmas, their part-of-speech information and their synonyms.

 Installation
 ------------